Bicep vs. Terraform: I've Shipped Both

 Where Terraform Actually Earns It

-I'm not here to bury Terraform.
-It's excellent, and there's a clear case where it's the right call: when you genuinely run more than one cloud.
+Terraform is excellent, and there's a clear case where it's the right call: you genuinely run more than one cloud.

 - One language across many providers.
 Azure, AWS, GCP, Cloudflare, GitHub, and hundreds more, all in the same workflow.
 If you really operate in several of those, that consistency is worth a lot.